-MUS 152 Theory 2 (Harmony): Explores perceiving and writing music through simple exercises in traditional harmony and voice leading in the context of historical examples.
+MUS 152 Theory 2: Continues study of perceiving and writing music through exercises in diatonic harmony and voice leading expanded to include seventh chords, secondary harmony and modulation in the context of historical examples; includes sight-singing and ear-training.
 Keyboard Harmony/Secondary Piano laboratory required.
 Prerequisite: MUS 151 or consent.

 MUS 154 Keyboard Harmony II: A continuation of MUS 153 Keyboard Harmony I. Emphasis on harmonization, transposition, modulation, improvisation, music dictation, and figured bass leading to four-part writing.
 Augmented and diminished triads, as well as major and minor seventh chords, also introduced.
 Other skills, such as reading tenor and alto clefs and score reading, taught in the latter part of the course.
+Students must take this course concurrently with MUS 152.
 Prerequisite: MUS 153.

 MUS 160 History of Jazz: Examines American popular musical styles from 1930 to present -- from musical components to musicians.
 Touches upon cultural, social, and historical milieu.